 The first Superman character created by Jerry Siegel and Joe Shuster was not a hero, but rather a villain.
-Their short story "The Reign of the Superman" concerned a bald-headed villain, somewhat reminiscent of Flash Gordon's Ming the Merciless, bent on dominating the world.
-The story did not sell, forcing the two to reposition their character on the right side of the law.
+Their short story "The Reign of the Superman" concerned a bald-headed villain, bent on dominating the world.
+The story did not sell, forcing the two to put their character on the right side of the law.

 The revised Superman first appeared in Action Comics #1, June 1938.
 Siegel and Shuster sold the rights to the company for $130 and a contract to supply the publisher with material.
 The Saturday Evening Post reported in 1941 that the pair was being paid $75,000 each per year, still a fraction of DC's Superman profits.
 In 1946, when Siegel and Shuster sued for more money, DC fired them, prompting a legal battle that ended in 1948, when they accepted $200,000 and signed away any further claim to Superman or any character created from him.

 DC soon took Siegel's and Shuster's names off the byline.
 Following the huge financial success of Superman in 1978 and news reports of their pauper-like existences, Warner Communications gave Siegel and Shuster lifetime pensions of $35,000 per year and health care benefits.
 In addition, any media production which includes the Superman character must include the credit, "Superman created by Jerry Siegel and Joe Shuster".

 Source and more info: Wikipedia.

 What's your Superman worth?
 Here are some recently sold items.